 He served as chairman of Milk-Pep, the national “Got Milk” program, with a $100 million annual budget.
 Additionally, he served as Chairman of the Washington Holstein Association, the Washington Poultry Industry Association, and also sat on the boards of the Washington Egg Commission and the International Dairy Foods Association.

 J.T. and his wife, Kathy, a 6th grade teacher in Yelm, have three children.
 His daughter, Katie, who recently graduated from Whitworth University, owns a high-end furniture company.
-His son Donnie is a 5th generation manager in his family business, and his other son Jimmy is finishing up his degree at UW-Tacoma after serving three years active duty in the US Army.
+His son Donnie is a manager in the family business, and his other son Jimmy is finishing up his degree at UW-Tacoma after serving three years active duty in the US Army.

 In his community, J.T. has been involved with the Roy Volunteer Fire Department, Pacific Education Institute, and the Nisqually River Basin Land Trust.
 He is a member of the Yelm Lions Club and Graham Business Association.
 While not in session, J.T. works as a consultant at his firm, Wilcox Strategies, and also works with his daughter at her company.
 His favorite moments are ones he shares with family on the farm or on the banks of the Nisqually River.